yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 Note that once the new alert rules are created, you can configure different action groups to the Smart Detection alert rules.
 You can also add more actions, modify, or delete the action groups created by the migration.

-## Viewing your Smart Detection Alerts
+## Viewing your Smart Detection Alerts after the migration

-Following the migration process, you can see view your Smart Detection alerts by selecting the Alerts entry in your Application Insights resource left-side menu.
+Following the migration process, you can view your Smart Detection alerts by selecting the Alerts entry in your Application Insights resource left-side menu.
 Select **Signal Type** to be **Smart Detector** in order to filter and present only the Smart Detector alert rules.
 You can select an alert to see its detection details.

 ![Smart Detection Alerts](media/alerts-smart-detections-migration/Smart-Detection-Alerts.png)